 Statistical analyses will focus on examining the differences between and within groups for different parameters and to see whether correlation, in fact translates to causation.

+Whoa!!!
+Dude NOOOOO

 Figure 2: Similar to the shelter design to be built in the field.
 Walls will be built out of Plexiglas of various colours depending on the treatment group.
 Length, Width, and height will depend on the given shrub.
 A ‘door’ will allow animals to enter or exit.
 (Picture courtesy of Google Images)